simoncblyth/opticks/notes/issues/does_qpmt_need_to_handle_multiple_c4_versions.rst

 This suggests it might be best to have c4 version branching.

-But the API change only has impact within C4CustomART.h from point of view of junosw just beed to bump the version and rebuild.
+But the API change only has impact within C4CustomART.h from point of view of junosw just need to bump the version and rebuild there is no need to branch on version at all because the change is all within C4.

+For Opticks use of C4 from qu/u4/gx could branch on Stack API version, but I have no interest in the keeping the old API operational.
+Just need to check that the bump ( which just rearranges where the polarization customization is done and halfs resource usage by Stack reuse) did not change results.

 Issue on workstation